High resolution tomography for galaxy spectroscopic surveys with angular redshift fluctuations: Signal-to-noise forecasts

 For the sake of simplicity, when combining galaxy surveys with CMB lensing, we always assume a full overlap of the two.
 As such, the sky fraction $f_{\rm sky}$ is always taken to be the one of either DESI or \Euclid.
 Even if not accurate, this provides a rough estimate of the available constraining power that the combination of galaxy surveys with CMB lensing will be able to achieve.

-We assume that the noise of the angular galaxy clustering and that of the ARF are the shot noise arising from the discrete nature of galaxy surveys.
-We model it by replacing the power spectrum of dark matter by a Poissonian term, $P_{\mathrm{shot}}(k,z) = 1 / \bar{n}_{\mathrm{g}}(z)$, into Eq.~\ref{eq:powerspectrum}.
-From this, we can derive the following expressions for the shot noise
+We assumed that the noise of the angular galaxy clustering and that of the ARF were the shot noises arising from the discrete nature of galaxy surveys.
+We modelled it by replacing the power spectrum of dark matter by a Poissonian term, $P_{\mathrm{shot}}(k,z) = 1 / \bar{n}_{\mathrm{g}}(z)$, in Eq.~\ref{eq:powerspectrum}.
+From this, we can derive the following expressions for the shot noise:

-We can see here that the shot noise cancels out when computing the cross correlation between the angular galaxy density and the ARF fields.
+We can see here that the shot noise cancels out when computing the cross-correlation between the angular galaxy density and the ARF fields.

 The noise of the CMB lensing field reconstructed from \Planck is taken from \cite{PlanckGravLensing2018}.
-For the forecasted Simons Observatory CMB lensing noise, we take the publicly available noise curves provided by \citet{SimonsObs2019}\footnote{We use the version 3.1.0 of the noise curves available on \url{https://github.com/simonsobs/so_noise_models}}.
-In practice, we use the noise curves obtained with the internal linear combination (ILC) component separation method, assuming the baseline analysis for a sky fraction of $f_\mathrm{sky} =0.4$.
-For CMB-S4, the lensing noise curve is taken as the minimum variance N0 bias, which is computed using the code \texttt{quicklens}\footnote{\url{https://github.com/dhanson/quicklens}}.
-We assume that CMB-S4 will have a beam size (full width at half maximum) of $1 \, \rm arcmin$, a temperature noise of $\Delta T = 1 \, \mu \rm K \, arcmin $ and a polarization noise of $\Delta P = \sqrt{2} \, \mu \rm K \, arcmin $ \citep{AbazajianAddison2019}.
+For the forecasted Simons Observatory CMB lensing noise, we took the publicly available noise curves provided by \citet{SimonsObs2019}.\footnote{We used version 3.1.0 of the noise curves available at \url{https://github.com/simonsobs/so_noise_models}.} In practice, we used the noise curves obtained with the internal linear combination (ILC) component separation method, assuming the baseline analysis for a sky fraction of $f_\mathrm{sky} =0.4$.
+For CMB-S4, the lensing noise curve is taken as the minimum variance N0 bias, which is computed using the code \texttt{quicklens.}\footnote{\url{https://github.com/dhanson/quicklens}} We assume that CMB-S4 will have a beam size (full width at half maximum) of $1 \, \rm arcmin$, a temperature noise of $\Delta T = 1 \, \mu \rm K \, arcmin, $ and a polarisation noise of $\Delta P = \sqrt{2} \, \mu \rm K \, arcmin $ \citep{AbazajianAddison2019}.

-For both Simons Observatory and CMB-S4, $\ell=40$ is the minimum multipole which will be accessible.
+For both the Simons Observatory and CMB-S4, $\ell=40$ is the minimum multipole that will be accessible.
 We assume that these measurements will be combined with the \Planck lensing signal for lower multipoles.
-As a result, we use the lensing noise of \Planck for mutipoles below $\ell=40$ when forecasting constraints with the Simons Observatory and CMB-S4.
+As a result, we used the lensing noise of \Planck for mutipoles below $\ell=40$ when forecasting constraints with the Simons Observatory and CMB-S4.